chinapedia/wikipedia.abstract.en/Page/Bolivia.md

 Geology

-Bolivia_prec.tif Koppen-Geiger_Map_BOL_present.svg The geology of Bolivia comprises a variety of different lithologies as well as tectonic and sedimentary environments.
+The geology of Bolivia comprises a variety of different lithologies as well as tectonic and sedimentary environments.
 On a synoptic scale, geological units coincide with topographical units.
 Most elementally, the country is divided into a mountainous western area affected by the subduction processes in the Pacific and an eastern lowlands of stable platforms and shields.

 Climate

-Pista_de_esquí_de_Chacaltaya_Bolivia.jpg Ski Resort, La Paz Department]] The climate of Bolivia varies drastically from one eco-region to the other, from the tropics in the eastern _llanos_ to a polar climate in the western Andes.
+Ski Resort, La Paz Department]] The climate of Bolivia varies drastically from one eco-region to the other, from the tropics in the eastern _llanos_ to a polar climate in the western Andes.
 The summers are warm, humid in the east and dry in the west, with rains that often modify temperatures, humidity, winds, atmospheric pressure and evaporation, yielding very different climates in different areas.
 When the climatological phenomenon known as _El Niño_[43][44] takes place, it causes great alterations in the weather.
 Winters are very cold in the west, and it snows in the mountain ranges, while in the western regions, windy days are more common.
 The autumn is dry in the non-tropical regions.

 -   _Llanos_.
 A humid tropical climate with an average temperature of .
 The wind coming from the Amazon rainforest causes significant rainfall.
 In May, there is low precipitation because of dry winds, and most days have clear skies.
 Even so, winds from the south, called _surazos_, can bring cooler temperatures lasting several days.
 -   _Altiplano_.
 Desert-Polar climates, with strong and cold winds.
 The average temperature ranges from 15 to 20 °C. At night, temperatures descend drastically to slightly above 0 °C, while during the day, the weather is dry and solar radiation is high.
 Ground frosts occur every month, and snow is frequent.